KG2QA: Knowledge Graph-enhanced Retrieval-augmented Generation for Communication Standards Question Answering: Methods

-The dataset used for fine-tuning large language models is in the field of communication standards, and the language is English.
+The dataset used for fine-tuning LLMs is in the field of communication standards, and the language is English.
 The data is derived from ITU-T Recommendations and is taken from three series of recommendations.
-A total of 288 PDF source files were selected from the three series for QA construction.
+A total of 288 PDF source files are selected from the three series for QA construction.
 The dataset is divided into the training set and the test set.
-The training set consists of data of three categories: G, V, and X, all of which are saved in json format.
-The test set is test.json.
-The DeepSeek V3 API was used to perform QA extraction on the source file PDF to obtain the dataset.
-The format was all in the standard Alpaca format, which was an instruction-supervised fine-tuning dataset.
-In the dataset, "Instruction" refers to the instructions or questions given by the user.
-Input is used to provide the context or specific examples of the given instruction; Output is the response generated by the model based on instructions and inputs.
+The training set consists of data of three categories (G, V, X), and the test set consists of data of one category (Test), both of which are saved in JSON format.
+The DeepSeek-V3 API is used to perform QA extraction on the source PDF files to obtain the dataset.
+The format is all in the standard Alpaca format, which is an instruction-supervised fine-tuning dataset.
 The data volume is shown in Table \ref{tab:data_volume}.